 Matching the Source Classification

 Trust structures sometimes involve layered arrangements.
-A family trust might hold an interest in another trust, or a trust might be named as a beneficiary of a decedent's estate.
+A family trust might hold an interest in another trust.
+A trust might also be named as a beneficiary of a trust created by a different family member.
 When money flows from one entity to another, the receiving trustee needs to know how to classify it.

 A trustee shall allocate to income an amount received as a distribution of income from a trust or an estate in which the trust has an interest other than a purchased interest and shall allocate to principal an amount received as a distribution of principal from such a trust or estate.

 A.R.S. § 14-7411The rule is logical.
-If the distributing trust or estate characterizes the payment as income, the receiving trust treats it as income.
+If the distributing trust or estate calls the payment income, the receiving trust treats it as income.
 If the source labels it as principal, it stays principal.
 This preserves the intended balance between income beneficiaries and remainder beneficiaries across both entities.
+A discretionary distribution from the source trust follows the same classification that the source trustee applied.

 The Purchased Interest Exception

 There is one important distinction.
 This matching rule applies only to interests the trust acquired by gift, inheritance, or original creation.
 If a trustee purchased an interest in another trust as an investment, different rules apply.
 In that case, the trustee looks to the entity receipt rules under A.R.S.
-14-7410 or the asset-backed security provisions under A.R.S.
-14-7424 instead.
+14-7410 instead.